 B I O

-Liza Shkirando (Swe/Rus, b.1986) a visual artist and an interaction designer based in Sweden, MSc in Interaction design (Malmö University, 2014)
+Liza Shkirando (Swe/Rus, b.1986) a visual and performance artist and an interaction designer based in Sweden, MSc in Interaction design (Malmö University, 2014)

 My art draws from my lived experiences, exploring identity, paradox, and binaries while navigating diverse cultures, political views, sexualities, and genders.
 The transgressive, the queer, and the anarchist embody a moving utopian horizon, while mourning the lost culture I grew up in.
 Through my practice, I challenge the norms, pushing the boundaries of taste and symbolism.
-My work exposes raw emotions, expressed through the body as a vessel, a prison, and medium.
-My body is central to my art—serving as a reference in my oil paintings and as a canvas for video and performance.
+My work, grounded in the Monster Theory, exposes raw emotions, expressed through the body as a vessel, a prison, and medium.

-I have exhibited throughout Europe and Canada, including Kunsthal Aarhus (Aarhus, Denmark), FRANK Gallery (Malmö, Sweden) and Duplex Gallery (Lisbon, Portugal).
-Currently I am focused on the topics of identity and silence, researching them through the prism of transgressive art.
-I’ve been a guest lecturer at Linnaeus University (Växjö, Sweden) and Malmö University (Malmö, Sweden) speaking about my artistic practice and research.
-I am involved with the art-based research group led by Professor Susan Kozel at Malmö University.
+I have exhibited throughout Europe and Canada, including Kunsthal Aarhus (Aarhus, Denmark), FRANK Gallery (Malmö, Sweden) and Duplex Gallery (Lisbon, Portugal), performed at Lindenow festival (Leipzig, Germany) and currently booked by Inkonst for the fall of 2026.
+I’ve been a guest lecturer at Linnaeus University (Växjö, Sweden) and Malmö University speaking about my artistic practice and research.
+I am involved with the art-based research group led by Professor Susan Kozel and Monster Lab led by Line Henriksen, Phd, at Malmö University.